Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Abstract

 \section{Abstract}

-The remarkable performance of large language models (LLMs) has raised both interest and concern regarding their safety and trustworthiness.
-Despite numerous efforts to ensure they adhere to safety standards and produce harmless content, some successes have been achieved in bypassing these restrictions, known as jailbreak attacks against LLMs.
-Adversarial prompts (or say, adversarial examples) generated using gradient-based methods exhibit outstanding performance in performing jailbreak attacks automatically.
+Adversarial prompts (or say, adversarial examples) generated using gradient-based methods exhibit outstanding performance in performing automatic jailbreak attacks against safety-aligned LLMs.
 Nevertheless, due to the discrete nature of texts, the input gradient of LLMs struggles to precisely reflect the magnitude of loss change that results from token replacements in the prompt, leading to limited attack success rates against safety-aligned LLMs, even in the \emph{white-box} setting.
 In this paper, we explore a new perspective on this problem, suggesting that it can be alleviated by leveraging innovations inspired in transfer-based attacks that were originally proposed for attacking \emph{black-box} image classification models.
-For the first time, we appropriate the ideologies of effective methods among these transfer-based attacks, \ie, Skip Gradient Method~\cite{Wu2020} and Intermediate Level Attack~\cite{Huang2019}, for improving the effectiveness of automatically generated adversarial examples against \emph{white-box} LLMs.
-With appropriate adaptations, we inject these ideologies into gradient-based adversarial prompt generation processes and achieve significant performance gains without introducing obvious computational cost.
+For the first time, we appropriate the ideologies of effective methods among these transfer-based attacks, \ie, Skip Gradient Method~\cite{Wu2020} and Intermediate Level Attack~\cite{Huang2019}, into gradient-based adversarial prompt generation and achieve significant performance gains without introducing obvious computational cost.
 Meanwhile, by discussing mechanisms behind the gains, new insights are drawn, and proper combinations of these methods are also developed.
 Our empirical results show that $87\%$ of the query-specific adversarial suffixes generated by the developed combination can induce Llama-2-7B-Chat to produce the output that exactly matches the target string on AdvBench.
 This match rate is $33\%$ higher than that of a very strong baseline known as GCG, demonstrating advanced discrete optimization for adversarial prompt generation against LLMs.
 In addition, without introducing obvious cost, the combination achieves $>30\%$ absolute increase in attack success rates compared with GCG when generating both query-specific ($38\% \rightarrow 68\%$) and universal adversarial prompts ($26.68\% \rightarrow 60.32\%$) for attacking the Llama-2-7B-Chat model on AdvBench.
 Code at: \href{https://github.com/qizhangli/Gradient-based-Jailbreak-Attacks}{https://github.com/qizhangli/Gradient-based-Jailbreak-Attacks}.